Pamplona Cathedral

-Pamplona Cathedral (Santa María de la Asunción) is a Roman Catholic church in the archdiocese of Pamplona, Spain.
+Pamplona Cathedral or Cathedral of Saint Mary of the Assumption is a Roman Catholic church in the archdiocese of Pamplona, Spain.
 The current 15th century Gothic church replaced an older Romanesque one.
 Archaeological excavations have revealed the existence of another two earlier churches.
 The Neoclassical façade was designed by Ventura Rodríguez in 1783.
 It has a 13th-14th-century Gothic cloister that provides access to two other Gothic rooms: the Barbazan chapel and the refectory.
 The Mediaeval kings of Navarre were crowned and some also buried there.
 The Navarrese Cortes (Parliament) was held there during the early modern ages.

-The invocation

-Since its foundation the temple has been dedicated to the invocation of Santa María de la Asunción (Saint Mary of the Assumption), whose on every August, 15 is celebrated ever since as the own associated with the Episcopal Church.
+Since its foundation the church has been dedicated to the invocation of Santa María de la Asunción (Saint Mary of the Assumption), whose feast is celebrated on August, 15.
 It is possible that, due to a metonymy phenomenon, the ownership of the building has been associated with the titular image of the temple, Santa María la Real.